 The 7 Ways to Ruin Your Homeschool

 - Demand Your Child Stay on Grade Level.
 This was my biggest mistake in all my homeschool years.
 I felt that it was imperative that my children complete what the public school was teaching.
 It took me four years to get the grade level thing out of my silly mind.
 Once I made the decision to teach according to my son’s abilities, it was smooth sailing.
-He is now a senior and is right on track.
+He is now a junior in college studing to earn his business degree.

 So please don’t push your child when he isn’t ready.

 It will only result in tears and frustration.

 - Believe all Children Learn the Same Way.
 Since I am a frugal mother, I insisted on saving all the FUN curriculum for the next child.
 It worked for the first two children, so apparently, it will work for child 3 and 6, right?

 Just like children have different personalities, they have different learning styles.
 Finding out what learning style accommodates your child’s needs and can make all the difference in the world.

 - Don’t Take Advantage of a Homeschool Support Group.
 I can’t stress this enough.
 The first year we homeschooled we were not involved in any sort of homeschool support group.
 We only knew one other family that chose the homeschool path.
 I needed someone holding my hand that first year because I had so many questions.
 And fears.